 Most home remedies are not useful and can potentially be dangerous in treatment of fishbones.

 Swallowing rice/banana to try to push it down can potentially make it lodge in a deeper position making it harder for it to be removed.
 Swallowing vinegar or acidic/fizzy drink does not dissolve the bone.
 Coughing hard to try to dislodge it can sometimes result in lacerations (tears) around the throat area with bleeding.
+Find out more about fishbone in the throat here.

 What do doctors do to remove fishbone in the throat?